openvinotoolkit/openvino/docs/notebooks/speech-recognition-quantization-wav2vec2-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_utils.py:4371: FutureWarning: `_is_quantized_training_enabled` is going to be deprecated in transformers 4.39.0.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-717/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_utils.py:4371: FutureWarning: `_is_quantized_training_enabled` is going to be deprecated in transformers 4.39.0.
 Please use `model.hf_quantizer.is_trainable` instead warnings.warn(
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/wav2vec2/modeling_wav2vec2.py:588: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-717/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/wav2vec2/modeling_wav2vec2.py:588: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if attn_weights.size() != (bsz * self.num_heads, tgt_len, src_len):
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/wav2vec2/modeling_wav2vec2.py:627: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-717/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/wav2vec2/modeling_wav2vec2.py:627: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if attn_output.size() != (bsz * self.num_heads, tgt_len, self.head_dim):

 Prepare LibriSpeech Dataset
 ---------------------------

+`back to top ⬆️ <#Table-of-contents:>`__

 For demonstration purposes, we will use short dummy version of LibriSpeech dataset - ``patrickvonplaten/librispeech_asr_dummy`` to